Hey everyone, Mod 2 here. It’s been a while, huh?

 I’m not sure.
 I don’t recommend trying it, your country will definitely have Ivermectin so that’s probably your best shot.

-Anonymous asked: CRUD! i thought it was just a mix of fighting and overgrooming. what is revolution? just cuz i live in canada, and dont know if they sell it or its called somthing else?
+Anonymous said: CRUD! i thought it was just a mix of fighting and overgrooming. what is revolution? just cuz i live in canada, and dont know if they sell it or its called somthing else?

 I’m honestly not sure.
 Your vets will be the place to go for it.
 Ivermectin is another option but I’m not sure as to how dosaging works, Goosemoose will have some information on there if you search “mites” on their search function.If you think it’s overgrooming from the other boys, a neuter might be the way to go.
 Neutering will help to reduce hormones and hopefully they’ll calm down.

-Anonymous asked: my oldest boy (about a year old now) has scabbs all over him and has a thin coat, no one else in his cage (five other boys, including his brother) has this, and four of them have just hit teen age right when this poped up.
+Anonymous said: my oldest boy (about a year old now) has scabbs all over him and has a thin coat, no one else in his cage (five other boys, including his brother) has this, and four of them have just hit teen age right when this poped up.
 Is it mites? :S how could he have gotten them if theres no way he could have come in contact with it....

 Quite often only one rat out of a group will actually show symptoms of mites, so it’s quite likely they all have mites however he’s the only one that has shown it.
 I’m not sure what Revolution is called in other countries however apply one drop to the back of each rat’s neck (let it dry for five minutes before they make contact with each other, however it’s not toxic to eat so it’s safe if it goes wrong).